VRaj361/Discord-bot/README.md

 5. Unban    -> Can Unban the Members(Using Member-ID) (Admin Rights Required)<br>
 6. Catfact   -> Can Show the Cat Facts (Admin Rights Required)<br>
 7. Dogfact   -> Can Show the Dog Facts (Admin Rights Required)<br>
-8. Meme     -> Can Show The random meme Which are Fetch on the Reddit App
+8. Meme     -> Can Show The random meme Which are Fetch on the Reddit App<br>
 9. Userinfo -> To find the User information like join the Discord,Name with ID,bot or not

 <h2>Add this bot to the Server</h2>